openhwgroup/cv32e40p/MIDTERM_README.md

 ### PrimeTime

-Navigate to `ptpx/` and run PrimeTime
+Navigate to `ptpx/` and run PrimeTime.
+Make sure you have runned ./simv before!

 1. To analyze the clock gate, run `source clockgate.tcl`
 2. To analyze the multiplier, run `source mult.tcl`